Curie Constant Calculator

 This Curie constant calculator helps you calculate the Curie constant.
 The Curie constant characterizes a response of a paramagnetic material to the magnetic field.
-Keep on reading to learn more about the Curie constant equation and the Curie's law of magnetism.
+Keep reading to learn more about the Curie constant equation and Curie's law of magnetism.

 Curie's law of magnetism

-M of a paramagnetic substance is proportional to the Curie constant
+M is proportional to the Curie constant

 C and the magnetic field